Richi91/SpeechRecognition/README.md

 Trainable with CTC on phoneme transcription or framewise.

-Implementation in Blocks and Lasagne.
-Note that the Lasagne implementation is at the moment a bit messed up and will be deleted soon.
+Implementation both in Blocks and Lasagne.
+Note that the Lasagne implementation is at the moment a bit messed up and will be deleted or updated soon.
+Use the blocks implementation instead.

 requirements:
 	- Theano: http://deeplearning.net/software/theano/install.html